gabrielmchiapetti/BiveAlpha/README.md

 ## How to Modify

 It seems like you vibe with the game!
-So first, read the content on the LICENSE file carefully, after tha if you wan't to modify the game for things like messing with terrain gen, changing biome, add blocks etc. you really should consider also reading the following info:
+So first, read the content on the LICENSE file carefully, after that if you wan't to modify the game for things like messing with terrain gen, changing biome, adding blocks, etc. you really should consider also reading the following info:

 ## What each files contains: